-Section 6 The bachelor thesis
+Section 6 The master thesis

-Article 6.1 The bachelor thesis
+Article 6.1 The master thesis

 - 1. The student discusses the subject of the thesis with the intended supervisor (first assessor).
-After the intended supervisor has approved the subject of the thesis, the student submits his proposal for the subject of the thesis and the intended supervisor to the Examination Board.
-The student submits a proposal to the Examination Board for the subject of the thesis and the intended supervisor).
-If the Examination Board approves the subject of the thesis and the intended supervisor, the Examination Board will notify the student.
-The Examination Board will also inform the student which lecturer will be his advisor (second assessor) in the same letter.
+After the intended supervisor has approved the subject of the thesis, the students submits his proposal for the subject of the thesis and the intended supervisor to the Examination Board.
+At the same time, the student, in agreement with the intended supervisor (first examiner), proposes an advisor (second examiner).
+If the Examination Board approves the subject of the thesis and the intended examinors, the Examination Board will notify the student.
 The letter will also be sent to the supervisor and the advisor. - 2.
+The student drafts the structure of his master thesis.
+Once this draft has been approved by the supervisor, it is submitted to the advisor for approval.
+The advisor sends the Application Form Advisor to the supervisor and the Examination Board.
+Once the draft has been approved by the advisor (who may consult other experts), the student can start work on the thesis itself. - 3.
+The thesis should contain approximately 20,000 to 25,000 words. - 4.
+Once the supervisor has approved the thesis, it is submitted to the advisor for advice, at least twenty working days before the final submission date fixed by the Examination Board.
+(Please see Article 7.1 of these Regulations for the examination day.)
+In the advice formal and/or material shortcomings are discussed and suggestions for remedying these shortcomings are given. - 5.
+The advisor sends his advice both to the supervisor and to the Examination Board.
+The Examination Board will consider files without these copies as incomplete. - 6.
+The supervisor can ask the advisor to provide a clarification of his advice and then sends the advice to the student.
+The supervisor can provide the advice with additional explanation.

-The student formulates a one page draft for the thesis; see the manual on MyEUR.
-This draft has to be approved by the supervisor. - 3.
-The thesis has a length of 7.500 to 10.000 words.
-Exceeding this amount is only possible for specific reasons and after permission by the Examination Board. - 4.
-The student hands in a complete version of the thesis before the deadline with his supervisor.
-In principle, one or more rounds of comment and revision have already taken place - 5.
-The supervisor evaluates and grades the thesis using an Assessment Form. - 6.
-If the supervisor deems the thesis sufficient, he or she forwards it to the advisor.
-The advisor fills out an Assessment Form. - 7.
-In case the advisor deems the thesis insufficient, he or she will address formal and materials shortcomings, and give suggestions for improvement.
-In case the advisor deems the thesis sufficient, she or he can give suggestions for further improvement. - 8.
-The supervisor informs the student forthwith about how the thesis is judged. - 9.
-In case no revision is necessary, or desired, the thesis is now final.
-In case revision is required, or performed optionally, the rewritten version should be filed with supervisor and advisor within two weeks. - 10.
-Supervisor and advisor evaluate the new version and give a (new) mark.
-When necessary, they provide additional comments on their Assessment Forms motivating their new judgment. - 11.
-The supervisor informs the Examination Board on the final mark for the thesis, adding both Assessments Forms and the thesis. - 12.
-The supervisor informs the student forthwith about the final mark for the thesis. - 13.
-The final mark for the thesis consists of the average of the mark of the supervisor and the advisor, unless one of the two assessors gives an insufficient mark; in that case the insufficient mark is the final mark. - 14.
+- 7. After the student has incorporated the advice in his thesis, the student sends the thesis to the supervisor and the advisor. - 8.
+The advisor fills in a thesis evaluation form, including his mark for the thesis and forwards the evaluation form to the supervisor.
+The supervisor fills in an evaluation form as well, including his preliminary mark for the thesis, and forwards both evaluation forms to the Examination Board. - 9.
+The total preliminary mark for the thesis consists of the average of the preliminary marks of the supervisor and the advisor, unless one of the two assessors gives an insufficient mark; in that case the insufficient mark is the final mark. - 10.
 If the difference between the preliminary marks of the two assessors is 1,5 or more points, the Examination Board assigns a third assessor.
-In addition, if one of the two assessors gives an insufficient mark for the thesis while the other gives a sufficient mark, each of the two assessors can ask the Examination Board to assign a third assessor.
-If the thesis is evaluated by three assessors, the final mark consists of the average of their three marks, unless two of the three assessors have given an insufficient mark.
-In that case the final mark will consist of the average of the two insufficient marks.

-15. In case revision is undertaken as referred to in §6.1.9 above, the revised version will be considered a resit for the thesis.
+In addition, if one of the two assessors gives an insufficient mark for the thesis while the other gives a sufficient mark, each of the two assessors can ask the Examination Board to assign a third assessor. - 11.
+If the thesis is evaluated by three assessors, the total preliminary mark consists of the average of their three marks, unless two of the three assessors have given an insufficient mark.
+In that case the total preliminary mark will consist of the average of the two insufficient marks. - 12.
+In case the student has to revise the thesis (as meant in 6.1.7) because the advisor has deemed the thesis insufficient, this revision will be considered as a resit.